Mist allows you to manage Linux Containers (LXC/LXD) alongside other supported platforms.

 Specifically for LXD, with Mist you can:

-- Get a list of your containers.
-Listings include relevant metadata, e.g. state, IPs, config parameters etc.
+- View your containers and their metadata, e.g. state, IP, config parameters etc.

 - Start, stop, reboot and destroy containers.